List of Hollyoaks characters introduced in 2011: Bobby Costello

 On 26 January 2023, it was confirmed that Jayden Fox had filmed his final scenes as Bobby, with Bobby's final episode airing on 10 April 2023.

-On 5 May 2025, it was announced that Bobby would be returning to Hollyoaks with Waterloo Road star, Zak Sutcliffe, taking over the role. after previously played Tommy Bradshaw In 2021 Daniel Kilkelly from Digital Spy revealed that he had begun filming at the show's Liverpool sets and had been filming with his on-screen mother, Jennifer Metcalfe.
+On 5 May 2025, it was announced that Bobby would be returning to Hollyoaks with Waterloo Road actor Zak Sutcliffe taking over the role. after previously played Tommy Bradshaw In 2021 Daniel Kilkelly from Digital Spy revealed that he had begun filming at the show's Liverpool sets and had been filming with his on-screen mother, Jennifer Metcalfe.
 However, further details of the storyline have been kept "under wraps."
 Sutcliffe exclusively told Digital Spy: "I'm having a lot of fun with my time on Hollyoaks so far.
 It's exciting to get into something gritty and complex."
 A Hollyoaks source added: "Mercedes hasn't been able to see her son Bobby recently.
 Fans know that she's been undergoing treatment for bowel cancer and recently spent time in prison.
 There are emotional scenes ahead as Mercedes gets her chance to reunite with Bobby, but under what circumstances?
 All will be revealed…"